-The table below highlights the attendance for PP pupils for the 2022-23 academic year:
+The table below highlights the attendance for PP pupils for the 2023-24 academic year:

 Attendance

-PP Whole Academy
+рр Whole Academy

-68.8% 72%
+75% 67%

-The PP data highlights that this cohort make progress that is generally in line with the whole school cohort.
+Historically the PP data highlighted that this cohort make progress that is generally in line with the whole school cohort.
+In recent history this is the first time there has been a significant gap.
+Due to the small sample size we are monitoring this on a half termly basis.
 Attendance for PP students is in line with the whole school cohort.
 It should be noted that, due to the small data set, the statistical reliability is impacted.

-How will PP Funding be used in 2023 24?
+How will PP Funding be used in 2024 25?

-- CPD for teachers and BLPs to secure quality first teaching to ensure gaps in learning are swiftly identified and effectively addressed. - Resources to support swift intervention when necessary

-- Home engagement intervention to engage and safeguard the hardest to reach students. - Resources to support participation in homework. - Purchase of additional reading texts to support class reading and reading comprehension. - Inclusion leader support to promote behaviour, attendance and parental engagement. - Funding of Breakfast and Break Clubs to allow pupils access to food and drink, with a view to reducing hunger and support readiness for learning. - Use of School Comms to improve communication and increase engagement of parents / carers. - Equipment to support access to college courses. - Extra-curricular clubs and activities to engage young people and promote participation in school life. - Cultural visits to allow access to museums and places of interest to increase ambition and engagement.
+- CPD for teachers and BLPs to secure quality first teaching to ensure gaps in learning are swiftly identified and effectively addressed. - Resources to support swift intervention when necessary - Home engagement intervention to engage and safeguard the hardest to reach students. - Resources to support participation in homework. - Purchase of additional reading texts to support class reading and reading comprehension. - Inclusion leader support to promote behaviour, attendance and parental engagement. - Funding of Breakfast and Break Clubs to allow pupils access to food and drink, with a view to reducing hunger and support readiness for learning. - Use of School Comms to improve communication and increase engagement of parents / carers. - Equipment to support access to college courses. - Extra-curricular clubs and activities to engage young people and promote participation in school life. - Cultural visits to allow access to museums and places of interest to increase ambition and engagement.